amac-lfc/amac-lfc.github.io/courses/m240/index.md

 ## Instruction

-You will submit you work through your **GitHub repository**, see the <a href="/guides/github_guide.html">GuitHub's guide</a> to know more.
 Your submission will be in the form on jupyter notebook, see [installation guide](install.html).

 Each of your submission needs to be in its own folder.